redirectionio/proxy-wordpress/README.md

 [![Email](https://img.shields.io/badge/email-support@redirection.io-blue.svg)](mailto:support@redirection.io)

-redirection.io WordPress Proxy works in combination with [redirection.io](redirection.io).
+The redirection.io Proxy for WordPress works in combination with [redirection.io](redirection.io).

 If you don't know what is redirection.io, take the time to make a quick tour on the website.

 Before using it, you need:
-- a redirection.io account
+- a redirection.io account.
+If you don't have an account, please [contact us here](https://redirection.io/contact-us).
-- a configured redirection.io agent on your server
+- a configured redirection.io agent on your server.
+Please follow the [installation guide](https://redirection.io/documentation/developer-documentation/installation-of-the-agent).

-You don't have an account ?
-Please contact us [here](https://redirection.io/contact-us).
-You don't have an installed and configured agent ?
-Follow the [installation guide](https://redirection.io/documentation/developer-documentation/getting-started-installing-the-agent).

 Drop us an email to `support@redirection.io` if you need help or have any question.